tendermint/budget/x/budget/spec/05_events.md

 # Events

+The budget module emits the following events.

 ## BeginBlocker

-### Budget Collection Result for each Budget on this block
+### Budget Collection Result for Each Budget on This Block

 | Type             | Attribute Key       | Attribute Value      |
 | ---------------- | ------------------- | -------------------- |